PC-Toolbox/PC-Toolbox/README.md

 # PC Toolbox
-An application made to modify your computer to your liking all inside one application.
-Created in vb.net.
+Features that can enhance computer experience.
+Make your computer run faster and make it easier to use.

 ## Features
 - Able to manage and cancel shutdowns